LiaungYip/morrowind-dnd3.5/wiki/website_instructions.md

+# Instructions for setting up Markdoc on NearlyFreeSpeech.Net

 This guide gives instructions on how to set up a Markdoc wiki on a NearlyFreeSpeech web hosting account.
+(This is the method used to host this page.)

 The content for the wiki will be kept in a Git repository.
 Pushing the repository to the webserver will cause the website to be freshly rebuilt.

 The instructions assume you are working on a Windows computer; it should be even easier than this if you are using OSX or Linux.

-# Server side setup
+## Server side setup

 Log into your NearlyFreeSpeech website via SSH and perform the following steps: